cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 In this wave, we introduced a module structure to the survey.
-All respondents see "daily core" items, and are then randomly selected to receive either questions in Module A or Module B. 50% of respondents will see each module.
+All respondents see "daily core" items, and are then randomly selected to receive either questions in Module A or Module B. Half of respondents will see each module.
 See the [survey modules and randomization documentation](modules.md) for details.

 #### New Items